"MEASURE ONE'S SUCCESS BY THE INTRICACIES OF THEIR PRANKS." - Famous person

 RhodeFrecon was born!

-Yes - he was mad at first, but 12 hours later he loved it.
-I smoothed things over by buying him a set of personalized golf balls with "our" logo on it.
-He refuses to play with them, insisting they stay boxed on his desk as a trophy.
+Yes - he was mad at first, but soon he too succumbed to the RhodeFrecon revolution.
+The board stayed up for five glorious days.
+I smoothed things over by buying him a set of personalized golf balls with our logo on it.
+To this day, he holds them on display at his desk.

-I like developing relationships with the people that I work with.
-I toe the line, yes, but I do so with intense forethought.
 My sense of humor is a part of who I am and it's what inspires me to do the work that I do.
 The freedom to explore that humor is what makes life enjoyable for me.
-More importantly, I believe that humor can connect people in a very meaningful way.
-Good relationships = good work.
+More importantly, I believe that humor can connect people in a very meaningful way, and at the heart of any great work is a great relationship.
+You know how the saying goes - Good relationships = good work.
 Great relationships = TROPHIES AND SWEET AWARDS.

 Remember, life needs a banner.